pirelenito/backbone-accessorize/README.md

-# Backbone Assessorize #
+# Backbone Accessorize #

-Simple BackboneJS plugin to automagically create attribute assessors for your model attributes:
+Simple BackboneJS plugin to automagically create attribute accessors for your model attributes:

     model.myAttribute() // getter for myAttribute
     model.myAttribute('Paulo') // setter for myAttribute

 ## Usage ##

-To make it work, define the attribute assessors inside the model definition:
+To make it work, define the attribute accessors inside the model definition:

     var FancyModel = Backbone.Model.extends({
-      assessors: ['myAttribute']
+      accessors: ['myAttribute']
     });

 Once the model is instantiated, it will provide the accessors for the *myAttribute* attribute: